-PLAN YOUR “ABROAD” LIFE1.
-Know Your Purpose.
+PLAN YOUR “ABROAD” LIFE

 Knowing your purpose (and stick to it) is one of the things that will help you get through all the hardships.
 It’s not easy to jump on the plane without clear purpose and just rely on “bahala na system”.
 This is the reason why some OFWs weren't able to survive the life away from home.
 They ended up breaching their contracts and suffers consequences.
 Some of them even ended up going home after a few months.
-2. Set Goals.